dorahacksglobal/Hackathon-Playbook/_posts/2021-12-26-grant1-2022-application.md

 | Grant Release | 2022/03/28 - 2022/03/31 |  |

-### Application Guide
+### **Application Guide**

 ### **➔Steps**
-1. Visit [**grant page**](https://hackerlink.io/grant/34/) and signup / login with your GitHub or Email by clicking the button on the right corner.
+1. Visit [**🔗grant page**](https://hackerlink.io/grant/34/) and signup / login with your GitHub or Email by clicking the button on the right corner.
 2. Click “**Apply Grant**” and connect your wallet.
 3. Create a BUIDL
-    - If you want to use existing BUIDL to apply, select with the drop down box.
+    - If you want to use existing BUIDL to apply, please select with the drop down box.
     - If you’re new to Hackerlink, please click “**Create a new BUIDL to apply for grant**”, and fill in the form to offer the information of your project.
 4. Submit a BUIDL
-    - Once you’ve filled out everything, click on “Submit”.
+    - Once you’ve filled out everything, click on “**Submit**”.
 You will need a small amount of MATIC as gas fee, please make sure you have some MATIC in your wallet, otherwise your project cannot be submitted successfully.
     - You can use [Polygon gas token swap](https://wallet.polygon.technology/gas-swap) which is a gas-less transaction provided by Polygon wallet.
-5. Join our [Discord](https://discord.gg/gVBYGfmwQv), send “**Need BUILD review**” in **#🌍grant-ss21** channel and our DAO committee will help to review your application.
+5. Join our [Discord](https://discord.gg/gVBYGfmwQv), send “**Need BUILD review + your BUIDL name**” in **#🌍grant-ss21** channel and our DAO committee will help to review your application.

 > If you have any questions, please join our [Discord](https://discord.gg/gVBYGfmwQv) for detailed instructions, promote your project and/or get further updates.